kuzanatoliy/questions/REACTJS.md

 <details>
   <summary>When class components should be used without function components?</summary>

-  If a component has to work with a state or a life cycle method that a class component has to be used.
+  Can be used class component if it has to work with a state or a life cycle methods.
 For all of the other cases have to be used function components.
-One of the most important reasons to use a functional component is a scripts minimization, it is easier to minimize functions then classes.
+One of the most important reasons to use a functional style is a minimization process.
+It is easier to minimize functions then classes.
   *Note*: Last versions of the React allows using hooks for a rendering optimization and a state using.

 </details>